awsdocs/amazon-workspaces-user-guide/doc_source/client_troubleshooting.md

 Group Policy settings that are set by your system administrator can cause a delay on login after your Windows WorkSpace has been launched or rebooted\.
 This delay occurs while the Group Policy settings are being applied to the WorkSpace, and is normal\.

+## When I try to log in, the Amazon WorkSpaces Windows client gets stuck on the "Preparing your login page" screen<a name="login_stuck_preparing_page"></a>

+When starting versions 3\.0\.4 and 3\.0\.5 of the WorkSpaces Windows client application on a Windows 10 machine, the client might get stuck on the "Preparing your login page" screen\.
+To avoid this issue, do not run the Windows client application with administrator \(elevated\) privileges\.

+## The Amazon WorkSpaces Windows client application login page is very tiny<a name="login_tiny_page"></a>

+Running the WorkSpaces Windows client with administrator \(elevated\) privileges might result in viewing issues in high DPI environments\.
+To avoid these issues, run the client in user mode instead\.

 ## Sometimes I am logged off of my Windows WorkSpace, even though I closed the session, but did not log off<a name="logged_out"></a>

 Your system administrator applied a new or updated Group Policy setting to your Windows WorkSpace that requires a logoff of a disconnected session\.